sikuli/sikuli/docs/source/extensions/extensions_info.rst

 How to Download and use an Extension
 ------------------------------------

-The download of an extension is supported by the IDE through the menu **Tools** -> **Extensions**.
+The download of an extension is supported by the IDE through the menu :menuselection:`Tools -> Extensions`.
 You get a popup, that lists the available and already installed extensions and allows to download new packages or updates for installed ones.

 This popup shows a new **package not yet installed**:

 .. image:: extension-new.png

-If you need more information about the features of the extension, just click **More Info** - this will open the related documentation from the web in a browser window.
+If you need more information about the features of the extension, just click :guilabel:`More Info` - this will open the related documentation from the web in a browser window.

-If you want to install the extension, just click the **Install ...** button.
-The package will be downloaded and added to your extensions repository (see **Info** for details).
+If you want to install the extension, just click the :guilabel:`Install...` button.
+The package will be downloaded and added to your extensions repository.

 This popup shows an **installed package**:

 .. image:: extension-installed.png

-If a new version would be available at that time, the **Install ...** button would be active again, showing the new version number.
+If a new version would be available at that time, the :guilabel:`Install...` button would be active again, showing the new version number.
 Now you could click and download the new version.

 **How to Use an Extension**

 To use the features of an installed extension in one of your scripts, just say ``from extension-name import *``.
 For an usage example read :ref:`Sikuli Guide <sikuliguide>`.

-For information about features, usage and API use menu **Tools** -> **Extensions** -> button **More Info** in the IDE.
+For information about features, usage and API use menu :menuselection:`Tools -> Extensions -> More Info` in the IDE.

 Technical Details
 -----------------

-Extensions are Java jar-files containing some Java classes (usually the core functions) and at least one Python module, that defines the API to be used in a script.
+Extensions are Java JAR files containing some Java classes (usually the core functions) and/or Python modules, which define the API to be used in a script.

-Sikuli maintains a local extensions directory, where downloaded extensions are stored together with a hidden list of the installed extensions (Windows: , Mac: ``~/Library/Application Support/Sikuli/extensions``, Linux: ).
+Sikuli maintains a local extensions directory, where downloaded extensions are stored together with a hidden list of the installed extensions (Windows: ``%APPDATA%\Sikuli\extensions``, Mac: ``~/Library/Application Support/Sikuli/extensions``, Linux: ``~/.sikuli/extensions``).

-At time of usage ( ``from extension-name import *`` ) the Sikuli Import Manager makes the jar-file available in the current context using the :py:func:`load(path-to-jar-file) <load>`.

-The information about features, usage and API of an extension is available in this documentation (accessible via menu **Tools** -> **Extensions** -> button **More Info** in the IDE).
+Once an extension is imported using ``import extension-name``, Sikuli automatically searches and loads the JAR file of that extension into the current context with :py:func:`load(path-to-jar-file) <load>`.

 How to develop an extension
 ---------------------------